hoanvu/blockchain_resources/README.md

 # Blockchain resources

-### Stores references to resources related to blockchain that I found along the journey
+Stores references to resources related to blockchain that I found along the journey.

+### General basics

+### Blockchain basics
+[] How does Ethereum work, anyway?